mahamshahid18/docs-test/Angular Readme/Readme.md

 ## How to Use

-The following section describes how to use the generate SDK in an existing/new project.
+The following section describes how to use the generated SDK in an existing/new project.

 ### 1. Configure Angular and Generated SDK
 Perform the following steps to configure angular and the SDK:
 + Make a `scripts` folder inside the root folder of the project.
 If you already have one, skip to the next step.
 + Move the angular.min.js file inside the scripts folder.
-+ Move the generated-lib folder inside the scripts folder.
++ Move the testerlib folder inside the scripts folder.

 ### 2. Open Project Folder
 Open an IDE/Text Editor for JavaScript like Sublime Text.
 The basic workflow presented here is also applicable if you prefer using a different editor or IDE.